jpadgett314/led-matrix-vocab/README.md

 Having trouble?
 See [Installation Instructions](https://www.installpwa.com/from/jpadgett314.github.io%2Fled-matrix-vocab).

+There is no need to flash firmware.
+Default firmware is expected.

 > [!NOTE]
 > This app uses the Web Serial API, which is only supported on Chromium-based browsers.